 This difference dramatically impacts how these two personalities perceive their worlds regarding time and distance and how they determine.

 The ISTPs dominantly use the Introverted Sensing (Si) operation, which causes them to focus on the information they obtain from their five sense modalities and their present.
-ISTP pay more concentration to provable points and the everyday experiences happening in their lives and nothing outside that.
+ISTP pays more concentration to provable points and the everyday experiences happening in their lives and nothing outside that.

 In contrast, INTJs are Reflexive, which causes them to be creative, future-oriented, and explorative thinkers.
 INTJs, unlike ISTPs, concentrate on the big picture and look at details as an entirety, digging for underlying meanings and ways.

-INTJ is more attentive to trends and occurrences everywhere, not just in their lives.
+INTJs are more attentive to trends and occurrences everywhere, not just in their lives.
 They can keep up with current matters in personal interests such as fashion, politics, food, or science.

 The INTJ has the Judging part, while the ISTP has the Perceiving process.
 This conveys many essential differences.

-This makes the ISTP adjust to the ideas of others and more admit to others.
-They’re explorative individuals always exploring for excitement and pleasure.
+This makes the ISTP adjust to the ideas of others, and more admit to others.
+They’re explorative individuals, always exploring for excitement and pleasure.

 The Judging process makes the INTJ opinionative and closed to the views and opinions of other people.
 They pursue comfort in resilience and consistency.